billkarsh/SpikeGLX/Markdown/UserManual.md

 You can specify up to 12 analog channels to read out.

-If you click the XD checkbox, all 12 channels are thresholded at 0.5V and read out as the low-12 bits of a single 16-bit word.
+If you click the XD checkbox, all 12 channels are thresholded at 10% of the current voltage range maximum, and read out as the low-12 bits of a single 16-bit word.

 Throughout the software the channels are maintained in `acquisition order`.
 That is, each acquired **sample** (or **timepoint**) contains the XA